sergio-villanueva/account-service/README.md

 - H2 Database

 ## Actors
-There are three types of people who interact with the system:
+There are four types of people who interact with the system:
 - <b>User</b> : An employee who registers into the system to access their payroll information
 - <b>Accountant</b> : An employee who manages all payroll information
 - <b>Administrator</b> : An employee with special privileges for managing employee accounts